 Also in 2008, my dear sister Kay Clark created two websites honoring Mark; the first was RememberMarkClark.com, and then MarkClarkMemorial.com.
 Those websites contained thousands of articles, commentaries, and photos honoring Mark and Fred, which came from all over the country.
 Unfortunately, my sister Kay passed away in 2011 and all of that information was lost.

-To carry on where my sister Kay left off, in 2017, I created this website to honor both Mark Clark and Fred Hampton.
+To carry on where my sister Kay left off, in 2017, I, Gloria Clark Jackson, created this website to honor both Mark Clark and Fred Hampton.
 My purpose was to share the untold story behind the assassinations of Mark Clark and Chairman Fred.
 Since it’s inception, I have had to update this site regularly and even shut it down on certain occasions due cyber attacks.

-As the only living sibling of Mark Clark who joined the Peoria BPP, I believe it is my duty to tell Mark’s story in truth and with transparency.
-While other’s have tried to tell his story from hearsay, none of them were actual members of the Peoria BPP.
-To understand Mark’s motives, you need to know the back story behind his decisions.
-Mark was more than just my brother, he was my leader while I was in the Peoria BPP, and he was my friend.
+Mark was more than just my beloved brother, Mark was my leader while in the Peoria BPP, and he was also my friend.
 In fact, I was living with Mark a week before he was murdered.
-That is why I honor him by staying true to telling the whole story, and not just a romanticized version of it.
+That is why I honor him by staying true to what I know HE believed in by telling the whole story, and not just a romanticized version of it.

 Gloria Clark Jackson